24/7(239) 526-873324/7

 UCR Late Filing Penalties: What Each State Can Do Post-Deadline

 After December 31, every participating state can act.
-Civil penalties, out-of-service orders, court costs, and CSA exposure — the full enforcement chain for missed UCR under 49 USC §14504a.
+Civil penalties, out-of-service orders, court costs, and CSA exposure stack on top of the missed UCR fee itself.

 Last updated May 2, 2026